Anne Moody: Autobiography

 Moody's autobiography, Coming of Age in Mississippi (1968), was acclaimed by Senator Edward Kennedy for its "powerful and moving" portrayal of life for a young African American before and during the Civil Rights Movement of the 1960s.
 Her perspective on life in rural Mississippi reveals the small and large violent acts encountered regularly by numerous African American southerners, especially women.
 Moody grew up in a household where her mother would suppress any idea of questioning the way things were or the concept of segregation.
-The book has been published in seven languages and sold around the world.

 Post-1968

 In 1969, Coming of Age in Mississippi received the Brotherhood Award from the National Council of Christians and Jews, and the Best Book of the Year Award from the National Library Association.
 In 1972, Moody worked as an artist-in-residence in Berlin.
 She went on to work at Cornell and in 1975, released a collection of short stories entitled Mr. Death: Four Stories.
 One of the stories, New Hope for the Seventies, won the silver award from Mademoiselle magazine.

 She and Austin Straus divorced in 1977.
 Moody declined to make public appearances or grant interviews, with one exception: the above-mentioned interview with Debra Spencer, in 1985.
-Moody was absent from the spotlight during and after the civil rights movement, partly because she (like many people) needed time to heal from the physical and psychological wounds received during those efforts.
+Moody was absent from the spotlight during and after the civil rights movement, partly because she needed time to heal from the physical and psychological wounds received during those efforts.
 She lived in New York City, worked as a counselor for the New York City Poverty Program, and had been working on a book, The Clay Gully, prior to her death.